Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Introduction

 \subsection{Low-low satellite-to-satellite gravimetry principle}

 Two representative satellite gravimetry missions are GRACE and GRACE-FO.
-Each used a pair of in-line satellites separated by about \qty{220}{\km} on an orbit with an inclination of \qty{89}{\degree} and initial altitude of about \qty{450-500}{\km}, that decayed during the mission lifetime.
-Both missions utilize the so called low-low satellite-to-satellite tracking (ll-sst) principle \citep{Daras.2015} to measure the inter-satellite distance variations depicted on Fig.~\ref{fig:grace_principle}.
+Each used a pair of in-line satellites separated by about \qty{220}{\km} in an orbit with an inclination of \qty{89}{\degree} and an initial altitude of about \qty{450-500}{\km}, which decayed during the mission's lifetime.
+Both missions utilize the low-low satellite-to-satellite tracking (ll-SST) principle, depicted in Fig.~\ref{fig:grace_principle}, to measure the variations in the inter-satellite distance \citep{Daras.2015}.
 The satellites are accelerated differently due to the variations in the gravitational field and the differences in the non-gravitational forces acting on each satellite.
 Due to the difference of the gravitational ($\Delta \rho_G$) and non-gravitational ($\Delta \rho_{NG}$) forces acting on the individual satellite, the inter-satellite distance changes by $\Delta \rho$.
-This was measured by K-band ranging (KBR) in the GRACE and GRACE-FO missions, while the latter also successfully applied LRI as a technology demonstrator.
-To derive the gravitational contribution in the distance variations, the inter-satellite ranging signal must be corrected for the non-gravitational contributions consisting of air drag, solar radiaton pressure, thermal radiation pressure, Earth's albedo and IR irradiance, which are measured by accelerometers (ACCs) located at the center of mass (CoM) of each satellite.
+This was measured by K-band ranging (KBR) in the GRACE and GRACE-FO missions, while the latter also successfully applied an LRI as a technology demonstrator.
+To derive the gravitational contribution in the distance variations, the inter-satellite ranging signal must be corrected for the non-gravitational contributions consisting of air drag, solar radiation pressure, thermal radiation pressure, Earth's albedo and IR irradiance, which are measured by accelerometers (ACCs) located at the center of mass (CoM) of each satellite.